-NOTICE: This water heater model is supplied a vent termination restrictor.
-This restrictor helps the water heater achieve peak efficiency when the water heater is installed using 3 in.
-(7.6 cm) diameter pipe at the minimum equivalent vent length of 10 ft.
-(3m).
+NOTICE: This water heater is supplied with a vent termination restrictor.
+The restrictor helps the water heater achieve peak efficiency when the water heater is installed using 3 in. diameter pipe at the minimum equivalent vent length of 10 ft.

-IMPORTANT: DO NOT install the termination restrictor in equivalent vent lengths longer than 10 ft. or on any other Power Vent model
+IMPORTANT: DO NOT install the termination restrictor in equivalent vent lengths longer than 10 ft. or on any other Power Vent model.